Blog

 Integrating Windows Dedicated Servers Into Your Hybrid Fabrics

 This guide outlines the process of selecting and configuring such a server.
-We compare Windows Server 2019 and 2022 for different workloads, map key integration features (Secured-core, AD join, Azure Arc, containers), outline licensing traps, and flag infrastructure attributes such as 200 Gbps uplinks that help keep latency out of the headlines.
+We compare Windows Server 2019, 2022, and 2025 for different workloads, map key integration features (Secured-core, AD join, Azure Arc, containers), outline licensing traps, and flag infrastructure attributes such as 200 Gbps uplinks that help keep latency out of the headlines.
 A brief shout-out to the past: Windows Server 2008, 2012, and 2016 introduced PowerShell and simple virtualization, but they lack modern hybrid tooling and are no longer in mainstream support, so we only mention them in the context of legacy.

 Why Edition Choice Still Matters

-Decision Point Server 2019 Server 2022
+Decision Point Server 2019 Server 2022 Server 2025

-Containers Windows Containers; host must join domain for gMSA Smaller images, HostProcess pods, gMSA without host domain join
+Containers Windows Containers; host must join domain for gMSA Smaller images, HostProcess pods, gMSA without host domain join Windows container portability improvements and the current host baseline for 2025 container images

 Harden the Foundation with Secured-core